 - We have been and are significantly increasing our fleet size.
 Our historical financial performance and future prospects have been and will be significantly impacted by the increasing size of our fleet. - Historical Fleet Size.
-Our historical financial statements for the year ended December 31, 2012, reflect the results of operations of a weighted average fleet size of 12.7 vessels, with 14 vessels owned at year end.
-During 2013, we entered into sales and purchase agreements with affiliates of A.P.
-Møller pursuant to which it agreed to sell to us its entire fleet of 11 handysize liquefied gas carriers.
-We took delivery of all 11 of the A.P.
-Møller vessels during 2013, bringing our total fleet size to 24 by year end and resulting in a weighted average fleet size of 19.6 vessels for the year.
-During 2014, we took delivery of Navigator Atlas, Navigator Europa and Navigator Oberon and returned the Maple 3 (a chartered-in vessel from January to December 2014), bringing our total fleet size to 26 by the year end and resulting in a weighted average fleet size of 24.8 vessels for the year. - Future Fleet Size.
-On January 9, 2015, we took delivery of the newbuilding Navigator Triton.
-In addition, we have entered into agreements to acquire 11 newbuilding liquefied gas carriers, with three handysize vessels to be delivered in 2015, two handysize and four midsize vessels in 2016 and two handysize vessels in 2017.
+Our historical financial statements for the year ended December 31, 2014 reflect the results of operations of a weighted average fleet size of 24.8 vessels, with 26 vessels owned at the year end.
+During 2015 we took delivery of Navigator Triton in January 2015, Navigator Umbrio in April 2015, Navigator Centauri in August 2015 and Navigator Ceres in October 2015, and we sold Navigator Mariner in August 2015, bringing our total fleet size to 29 vessels as of December 31, 2015, with a weighted average of 27.8 vessels during the 2015 year. - Future Fleet Size.
+On January 15, 2016, we took delivery of the newbuilding Navigator Ceto.
+In addition, we expect to take delivery of eight newbuilding liquefied gas carriers, one handysize and three midsize vessels in 2016, and two midsize and two handysize vessels in 2017.